-The evidence for this comes from studies that compared students who took notes by typing with student who took notes by hand.
+The evidence for this comes from studies that compared students who took notes by typing with students who took notes by hand.
 Because typing is faster, the typers got more details into their notes.
 Those who used pen and paper recorded about 50% less information in their notes, but, surprisingly, they were able to recall much more than the typers a week later.2

 “Those who wrote out their notes longhand took down fewer words, but appeared to think more intensely about the material as they wrote, and digested what they heard more thoroughly, the researchers reported in Psychological Science.
 ‘All of that effort helps you learn,’ said Dr. Oppenheimer,” one of the researchers.2

 You might think that typing would be superior at convincing your brain to care because it requires two hands, but we have to remember that two-handed learning is effective precisely because it takes more effort, and hand-writing simply takes more effort than typing.
 Taking notes by hand is more physically demanding and more mentally strenuous, and it is the effort you put in that tells your brain that something is worth remembering.
 Plus, taking notes by hand should be a two-handed process in which the non-dominant hand holds the paper in place or holds your place in the text.